genestack/user-docs/docs/user-guide/quick-start/admin-gui.md

    * Click on the three-line menu button at the top left of the dashboard to access the **Groups** section.

     !!! info "Important"
-        In order to be able to remove groups, the user should have the **Manage organization** permission.
+        In order to be able to create, edit and delete groups, the user should have the **Manage organization** permission.

     <figure markdown="span">
     ![Groups](quick-start-images/13Groups.png)